Priyanka Chopra Had a Surprising Request For Her Wedding Hairstylist

 "The only request she had was to add the flowers to give softness to her look," she shared.

-For any bride that has extra flowers from the wedding, Priyanka's style is the beautiful look to end the special occasion.
+For any bride that has extra flowers from the wedding, Priyanka's style is a beautiful look to end the special occasion.

 Additional reporting by Alli Rosenbloom